prakashdontaraju/docker-ecommerce/README.md

 * Cassandra
 * MySQL
 * Redis

 ### Focus

-I successfully engineered 3 batch data processing pipelines entirely on Docker.
+I successfully engineered 3 batch data processing pipelines with PySpark while having the databases entirely on Docker.

-I ingested, pre-processed and visualized the data in the database to validate their successful deployment.
+I ingested, pre-processed and visualized the data in these databases to validate their successful deployment.

 ## Data